-- In general, private residential streets and accessways will be provided for multifamily developments such as condominiums and apartments.
-Interior design for private accessways in a manufactured home park will meet the standards of the community development code.
-The standards for private residential accessways include: - 2.
-Dead-end accessways which exceed 150 ft in length will be provided with an approved turnaround. - 3.
+- 1. In general, private residential streets and accessways will be provided for multifamily developments such as condominiums and apartments.
+Interior design for private accessways in a manufactured home park will meet the requirements of City of Milwaukie Municipal Code.
+The standards for private residential accessways include: - Dead-end accessways which exceed 150 ft in length will be provided with an approved turnaround. - 3.
 "PRIVATE STREET" signage and driveway approach will be placed at the intersection with the public street to clearly identify the private accessway. - 4.
 Private maintenance of the private streets/accessways will be provided by a Homeowner's Association or other appropriate entity.
 Maintenance will ensure continual emergency accessibility at all times. - 5.
-Location of private accessways will meet the Oregon Fire Code and meet the minimum pavement section of local residential streets. - 6.
+The location of private accessways will meet the Oregon Fire Code and meet the minimum pavement section of local residential streets. - 6.
 Private residential accessways will be allowed in manufactured home parks but will not be allowed in manufactured home subdivisions.